 Use non-perfumed creams to soothe the skin.
-Oatmeal, or commercial oatmeal bathing powders, in the bath may also lessen the redness and discomfort.
+Pouring some oatmeal, or commercial oatmeal bathing powders, in the bath may also reduce the redness and discomfort.

 The rash itself is not contagious.
-Still, scarlet fever can spread easily to family members and your child’s classmates.
-Any child or adult who lives in your home and has similar symptoms in the week after exposure should have a throat swab.
+Still, scarlet fever can spread easily to family members and your child’s classmates if your child sneezes, coughs or exhales near them.
+Any child or adult who lives in your home and has similar symptoms in the next five days after exposure should have a throat swab.

-- Do not share drinking glasses or eating utensils with friends or classmates.
+- not sharing drinking glasses or eating utensils with friends or classmates

-- Be sure to wash your child's dining utensils and drinking glasses in hot soapy water or a dishwasher.
+- washing your child's dining utensils and drinking glasses in hot soapy water or a dishwasher

-- Sneeze into your elbow or cover your mouth and nose when coughing.
+- sneezing into the elbow or covering the mouth and nose when coughing.

-- the fever does not go away 48 hours after starting antibiotics
+- the fever does not go away three days after starting antibiotics

 - your child is unable to drink or eat and is becoming dehydrated